 The 200 rides on a lengthened version of the Alfa Romeo-derived platform that underpins the Dodge Dart compact sedan.
 It is available with the buyer's choice of four- or six-cylinder engines and front- or all-wheel-drive.

 The standard motor is a 2.4-liter "Tigershark" four-cylinder that produces 184 horsepower and 173 lb-ft of torque to the front wheels.
 Those seeking more power can opt for Chrysler's 3.6-liter "Pentastar" V6 with 295 horsepower and 262 lb-ft of torque.

 Both motors shift through the segment's first nine-speed automatic transmission, which offers a wide ratio spread for optimal acceleration and efficiency.
-Official fuel economy ratings have not yet been released, but Chrysler says that the four-cylinder should be capable of at least 35 mpg on the highway.

 Front-wheel-drive is standard on all 200s, while V6 models can be optioned with winter-conquering all-wheel-drive.